RayHightower/RayHightower.com/_posts/2017-08-15-nantucket-or-windycityrails.markdown

 Now I want to get bolder.<br/>
 I’m ready for [WindyCityRails](http://windycityrails.com).<br/>

 You’re right.
-That limerick is only 80% complete and completely nonsensical!
+That limerick is only 80% finished and completely nonsensical!

 <!--more-->